A Green New Deal for Massachusetts

 Unfortunately, right now on Beacon Hill, lobbyists from the same big utility companies that profit off of the expansion of the gas system are writing the plan for the future of gas in our Commonwealth.
 Massachusetts needs a governor who will get serious about transitioning our state to clean energy by putting an end to the creation of new fossil fuel infrastructure in Massachusetts and putting our public dollars into building a clean energy future.

 To protect the health of our communities and build a sustainable, prosperous future, our next governor should:

 Transition to meet Massachusetts’ electricity needs with 100% renewable, carbon-free energy by 2030 by establishing a 100% clean electricity standard for all suppliers in the Commonwealth and working closely with the New England grid operator and other New England states, while investing in the development of clean energy sources through the Massachusetts Clean Energy Center.
 A combination of onshore and offshore wind and large- and small-scale solar, together with energy storage, is capable of meeting all of our energy needs in the Commonwealth and then some: indeed, estimates suggest that offshore wind alone could generate more than 19 times as much electricity as Massachusetts currently consumes on an annual basis.
-Massachusetts has all the natural resources it needs to power our future with clean, renewable power, and as Governor, I’ll put our skilled workers, innovative companies and entrepreneurs, as well as the full power of the state, behind building that better future.
+Massachusetts has all the natural resources it needs to power our future with clean, renewable power, and our state should put our skilled workers, innovative companies and entrepreneurs, as well as the full power of the state, behind building that better future.

 Use the full powers of the executive branch to block future fossil fuel infrastructure projects in Massachusetts.
 Expanding new fossil fuel infrastructure, like new gas lines, at a point when we are actively transitioning to clean energy makes no financial sense for anyone but the fossil fuel industry and utility companies.
 In addition to slowing us down in reaching our climate goals, it diverts funding that could be used to build new clean energy infrastructure — and future generations will be the one to pay the bill.